SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Additional Error Analysis

 We observe that open-ended questions have the highest frequency of question understanding errors.
-For instance, when asked 'Why is it a foul in the video?', the model might respond that there is no foul, which is a question understanding error because the phrasing of the question already implies that a foul occurred.
+For instance, when asked `Why is it a foul in the video?', the model might respond that there is no foul, which is a question understanding error because the phrasing of the question already implies that a foul occurred.
 This issue is much less frequent in multiple-choice questions (as shown on the left side of the figure \ref{app:error}).
 When presented with four options, the model tends to select one of the provided answers, rather than completely misinterpreting the premise of the question.
+Examples of each Error are in Appendix~\ref{error type eg}.